-Hergenrather's pro-cannabis colleagues shared his misgivings about Rimonabant.
-He and the late Tod Mikuriya, MD, both wrote letters to the U.S. Food and Drug Administration advising against approval.
+Hergenrather's pro-cannabis colleagues shared his misgivings about Rimonabant, and the late Tod Mikuriya, MD, wrote a letter to the U.S. Food and Drug Administration advising against approval.

 To FDA's credit, a panel of physicians would unanimously turn down Sanofi's application in 2007.
-(Their decision was influenced by the belatedly revealed dangers of Vioxx.)
+Their newfound caution undoubtedly stemmed from the thousands of deaths attributed to Vioxx.)